History of Moscow: Prehistory

-The oldest evidence of humans on the territory of Moscow dates from the Neolithic (Schukinskaya site on the Moscow River).
-Within the modern bounds of the city other late evidence was discovered (the burial ground of the Fatyanovskaya culture, the site of the Iron Age settlement of the Dyakovo culture), on the territory of the Kremlin, Sparrow Hills, Setun River and Kuntsevskiy forest park, etc.
+The oldest evidence of humans on the territory of Moscow dates from the Neolithic Schukinskaya site on the Moscow River.
+Within the modern bounds of the city other late evidence was discovered to be a burial ground of the Fatyanovskaya culture, as well as the site of an Iron Age settlement of the Dyakovo culture, on the territory of the Kremlin, Sparrow Hills, Setun River and Kuntsevskiy forest park, etc.

 The name of the city is thought to be derived from the name of the Moskva River.
 There have been proposed several theories of the origin of the name of the river.
 Finnic Merya and Muroma people, who were among the several pre-Slavic tribes which originally inhabited the area, called the river supposedly Mustajoki, in English: Black river.
 It has been suggested that the name of the city derives from this term.

 In the 9th century, the Oka River was part of the Volga trade route, and the upper Volga watershed became an area of contact between the indigenous Uralic peoples such as the Merya and the expanding Turkic (Volga Bulgars), Germanic (Varangians) and Slavic peoples.

 The earliest East Slavic tribes recorded as having expanded to the upper Volga in the 9th to 10th centuries are the Vyatichi and Krivichi.

 The Moskva River was incorporated as part of Rostov-Suzdal into the Kievan Rus in the 11th century.
 By CE 1100, a minor settlement had appeared on the mouth of the Neglinnaya River.